 Shakespeare once wrote, “Of all flowers, methinks rose is best” and many people agree.
 As one of the universal symbols of love, the rose flower is given as a gift and people write stories and poems about it.
-Gardens of roses are also built in adoration of this lovely flower.
+Many a rose garden has been built in adoration of this lovely flower.

 In various countries all over the world, rose is the most popular and important ornamental plant in the landscape and cut flower industries as well as in perfumery and medicine.